 Does your sweet pet have sour breath?
 That odor coming from your pet’s mouth could be more than a nuisance: it could signify a serious health risk…

-Dr. Larry Cowgill named recipient of 2021 AVMA Clinical Research Award
+Dr. Steven Budsberg named recipient of 2021 AVMA Career Achievement in Canine Research Award

-Dr. Larry Cowgill, a professor at the University of California Davis School of Veterinary Medicine, is the winner of the 2021 AVMA Clinical Research…
+Dr. Steven Budsberg, professor of orthopedic surgery at University of Georgia College of Veterinary Medicine, is the winner of the 2021 AVMA Career…

 Pet owners: If you get COVID-19, what’s your pet care plan?